 - The academy promotes equality of opportunity and diversity effectively.

 - Students engage with views, beliefs and opinions that are different from their own in considered ways.
 They show respect for the different protected characteristics as defined in law and no forms of discrimination are tolerated.

 - The academy provides students with meaningful opportunities to understand how to be responsible, respectful, active citizens who contribute positively to society.

 - The academy prepares students for future success in education, employment or training.

 LEADERSHIP AND MANAGEMENT

 - Leaders focus on improving teachers’ subject pedagogical knowledge and pedagogical content, in order to enhance the teaching of the curriculum and the appropriate use of assessment.
 This highly effective professional development has an ongoing positive impact on the delivery of the curriculum.
-The practice and subject knowledge of staff including newly qualified teachers, improve and build over time.

 - Leaders ensure that highly effective and meaningful engagement takes place with staff at all levels and that issues are identified.
-When issues are identified, in particular about workload, they are consistently dealt with, appropriately and quickly.

 Our academy improvement plan has a number of key actions and success criteria.
 These are monitored on a regular basis by the Trust, the Academy Advisory Board and school leaders.
 Please contact the academy office if you would like a copy of our full, detailed academy improvement plan.